SelectUSA/events/events/_posts/2017-06-07-lugano-seminar.md

 •	Meet U.S. government officials;
 •	Hear from Swiss and U.S. investors on how to secure financing;
 •	Meet with U.S. economic developers and state officials to learn more about state-level incentives;
-•	Ask legal experts about regulatory considerations; and
+•	Ask legal experts about regulatory considerations
-•	Hear a testimonial from a Swiss company that recently invested in the United States
+•	Hear a testimonial from a Swiss company that recently invested in the United States; and
+* Learn more about the upcoming [2017 SelectUSA Investment Summit](http://www.selectusasummit.us/), including how to register

 _For more information, please contact Investment Specialist [Sandor Galambos](mailto:sandor.galambos@trade.gov).